kethort/io-over-tcp-modbus-arduino-mach4/README.md

   <img src="/img/Mach4Modbus.PNG" width="500"/>
 </p>

 Pin 53 is used as the SS or CS pin so that pin 10 can be used as an output.
-If you are using the W5100 ethernet shield then pin 10 should be bent or cut off and connect a wire from pin 10 on the shield to pin 53 of the Arduino Mega.
+If you are using the W5100 ethernet shield, then pin 10 should be bent or cut off and connect a wire from pin 10 on the shield to pin 53 of the Arduino Mega.

 <p align="center">
   <img src="/img/bodge.jpg" width="500"/>